 Her opponent Donald Trump has in the past called women “pigs,” and “dogs,” mocked their menstruation and called a mother who needed to pump her breast milk “disgusting.”
 His campaign advisors must be drilling into him the need to avoid such incendiary comments, but Clinton’s history shows that it’s extremely easy for men–men who often have far better track records with women than Trump–to fall into the trap of looking condescending, aggressive or sexist.
 And once they stumble, the advantage often goes to Clinton.

-The situations where Clinton appears more “likable” are often moments when she is under attack by a man.
 In 2000, when Clinton was running for senator from New York, she appeared on a debate stage with Republican Rick Lazio, in what would become a defining moment of his political career.
 Lazio, a congressman who was doing well in the polls, wanted Clinton to sign a pledge against soft money in politics.
 He interrupted Clinton, walked across the stage to her podium, and handed her the contract, invading her personal space.
 A tall man towering over a woman looked hostile and threatening to viewers.
 “When a woman is aggressively attacked, the audience is more sympathetic to the woman because of the stereotypes of appropriate male behavior toward women,” says Kathleen Hall Jamieson, professor of communication, director of the Annenberg Public Policy Center at the University of Pennsylvania.

 In this case, gender stereotypes worked to Clinton’s advantage: her campaign spun Lazio’s behavior as bullying and inappropriate, and his support fell after the debate.
 Remarkably, he didn’t learn his lesson, and continued his bullying tactic in a debate more than a month later.
 He lost the election.